railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 From Supplier to Customer
 =========================

-Now you'll follow a practical example by adapting stock management operations.
-In order you'll see:
+Now you will follow a practical example by adapting stock management operations.
+In order you will see:

-* defining a new product,
+* Defining a new product

-* initial setting of inventory,
+* Initial setting of inventory

-* receiving products from a supplier,
+* Receiving products from a supplier

-* delivering to a customer,
+* Delivering to a customer

-* analysis of the state of stock.
+* Analysis of the state of stock

 Defining a New Product
 -----------------------